 - promote a caring environment, working together for the benefit of the individual and the wider community

-- build an environment based on equality, trust, respect for each individual in our community, and full development of each person’s potential, as found in the teaching and example of our Lord Jesus Christ
+- build a community based on faith and trust, respect for each individual, and full development of each person’s potential, as found in the teaching and example of our Lord Jesus Christ

 Equality and Diversity